awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ami-single-ami-products.md

 **Note**
 Restricting a version can take up to 3 days to complete\.

-If your request is successful, your existing users will receive an email notifying them of the version restriction, and suggesting that they use the most recent version available\.
+If your request is successful, your existing users will receive an email message notifying them of the version restriction, and suggesting that they use the most recent version available\.
 You will also receive a copy of the email in your root AWS account email\.

 ## Removing a product from AWS Marketplace<a name="removing-products-from-aws-marketplace"></a>

 After your product is published, you can remove \(also referred to as *sunset*\) it from AWS Marketplace\.
 To remove a product, identify the product and submit a request to remove it, along with a reason for removal and a contact email address for you\.
-You can also provide a replacement product ID if you're replacing the current product with a new one\.
+If you're replacing the current product with a new one, you can also provide a replacement product ID\.
 After you request product removal, new customers will no longer be able to subscribe to the product\.
 You're required to support any existing customers for a minimum of 90 days\.
 We process requests for product removal from AWS Marketplace with the following conditions:
 + The product is removed from AWS Marketplace search, browse, and other discovery tools\.
-Any Subscribe button or functionality is disabled, and messaging on the page clearly indicates the product is no longer available\.
-Note that the product detail page is still accessible using the URL and may be indexed in public search engines\.
+Any **Subscribe** button or functionality is disabled, and messaging on the page clearly indicates the product is no longer available\.
+The product detail page is still accessible using the URL and may be indexed in public search engines\.
 + A reason for removal must be specified \(for example, end of support, end of product updates, or replacement product\)\.
 For the requirements for continuing support for removed products, see [ Terms and Conditions for AWS Marketplace Sellers](https://aws.amazon.com/marketplace/management/terms)\.
 + AWS Marketplace contacts current buyers via email message informing them of the product removal, reasons for the removal, and to provide seller contact information\.
 + Current buyers *do* retain access to the software until they cancel their subscription\.
 They aren't affected in any way by the product's removal\.